-How long does the PEAK to PEAK 360 Experience take?
+How Long Does the PEAK 2 PEAK 360 Experience Take?

 The fastest you could do it is 1.5 hours, and that’s if you just took the Whistler Village Gondola, went straight over to the Peak to Peak Gondola and then took the Wizard Express down, skipping the Peak Express.
 What’s the point?
 We went up mid afternoon, which wasn’t enough time, and one of the reasons we weren’t as relaxed as we should have been.

 - The Roundhouse Lodge on Whistler Mountain – Located at the top of the Whistler Village Gondola and near the PEAK 2 PEAK Gondola station, the Roundhouse Lodge offers the most choice.

 - The Rendezvous Lodge on Blackcomb serves breakfast and lunch.